-Other related development work in 2011/12 has now been completed.
+Other related monitoring and updating work in 2012/13 has now been completed.
 The year's work has included:

 - Keeping under review the effectiveness of the final implementation of the action plan achieved in 2010/11 arising from the self-assessment of our corporate governance arrangements using the CIPFA/SOLACE guidance. - Keeping under review the action plan following the original self-assessment review of Managing the Risk of Fraud and in line with all subsequent Audit Commission /CIPFA guidance; again, our base level of compliance was good and the remaining action points have been completed.
-The latest Audit Commission guidance has also been reviewed, a compliance assessment undertaken and reported to the Scrutiny & Audit Panel for monitoring purposes. - Continuing to finalise our directorate/functional business continuity plans to the previously agreed corporate template so that every functional area can relocate and continue to work in an alternative premises, if required to meet our own responsibilities and are in keeping with our Civil Resilience responsibilities. - Continuing to develop our directorate business plans to include the new challenges identified by the Audit Commission for managing the finances, governing the business and managing the resources now assisted by using Interplan so that our business plans are kept up to date throughout the year and corporate monitoring takes place more easily. - Continuing to develop the Fire Authority's information security policy and put in place consistent and robust approaches to information security management in line with relevant national standards - the monitoring of which takes place on a quarterly basis by CMT.
+The latest Audit Commission guidance has also been reviewed, a compliance assessment undertaken and reported to the Scrutiny & Audit Panel for monitoring purposes. - Continuing to finalise our directorate/functional business continuity plans to the previously agreed corporate template so that every functional area can relocate and continue to work in an alternative premises, if required to meet our own responsibilities and are in keeping with our Civil Resilience responsibilities. - Continuing to develop our directorate business plans to include the new challenges identified by the Audit Commission for managing the finances, governing the business and managing the resources now assisted by using Interplan so that our business plans are kept up to date throughout the year and corporate monitoring takes place more easily. - Continuing to develop the Fire Authority's information security policy and put in place consistent and robust approaches to information security management in line with relevant national standards the monitoring of which takes place on a quarterly basis by CMT.

 On the basis of the review of the sources of assurance set out in this statement, we are satisfied that the Fire Authority also has in place a satisfactory system of internal control which is operating effectively.
-On the basis of the internal audit work completed, it is internal audit's opinion that "the Fire Authority has in place a sound framework of internal control that provides a reasonable assurance regarding the efficient and effective achievement of its objectives."